Biometric security solutions prominent at ISC West 2022

 More companies in the biometrics security and access control management technologies industry continue to announce their participation in this year’s ISC West showcase event scheduled to take place from March 22 to 25 at the Venetian Expo in Las Vegas, United States.
 Iris ID, Vicon, Rank One, Suprema, Vivotek, and Hanwha Techwin are all participating in the international security conference.

-Rank One CEO to present
+Rank One President to present

 The company is also launching its ROC 2.0 biometric platform at the event, which adds object detection, license plate recognition, and optical character recognition.